 IN THIS ARTICLE

 Cough and cold medicines may not be safe for young children or for people who have certain health problems.
 Before you use these medicines, check the label.
-Antiseptic mouthwashes, decongestants, and antihistamines have not been proved effective for tonsillitis and may result in harmful side effects.2
+Many over-the-counter remedies, including antiseptic mouthwashes, decongestants, and antihistamines, contain extra ingredients that don't relieve discomfort.
+These remedies are not recommended for children, as these ingredients have not been proved to have any benefits in the treatment of acute tonsillitis.1

 eMedicineHealth Medical Reference from Healthwise